Peter Sichel: Early life

-Sichel was born in Mainz, Germany, in September 1922, in to a Jewish family, where his grandfather's family wine business, H. Sichel Söhne had been established in 1837.
-He was educated in Germany and then in 1935 was sent to be educated in England.
+Sichel was born in Mainz, Germany, in September 1922, to a Jewish family, where his grandfather's family wine business, H. Sichel Söhne, had been established in 1857.
+He was educated in Germany and then, in 1935, was sent to be educated in England.
 He attended St Cyprian's School and Stowe School.
 While he was at school in England, his parents escaped from Nazi Germany on a ruse, and the family settled in France.
 The firm had offices in London and Bordeaux, and at the start of World War II, while he was apprenticed to the Bordeaux firm, he was interned as he was German.

 Service with the CIA

-Sichel escaped to the USA via Portugal and Spain and join the US Army a week after the bombing of Pearl Harbor, and worked at the US Office of Strategic Services, running agents in Germany for which he was given the Distinguished Intelligence Medal.
+Sichel escaped to the USA via Portugal and Spain and joined the US Army a week after the bombing of Pearl Harbor.
+He was recruited by the US Office of Strategic Services, running agents in Germany for which he was given the Distinguished Intelligence Medal.
+Sichel's unit utilized the novel approach of employing German POWs to infiltrate Germany from the Western front on the basis that anti-Nazi German POW would both be reliable and could easily explain their being missing from their units amidst the chaos of German military retreats.
+During this time Jack Hemingway, son of renowned author of Ernest Hemingway was sent to the front to assist Sichel's infiltration operations.
+Jack Hemingway would be captured during this time, and Sichel would later say "Jack was the most beautiful, dumbest man I have ever met."
 Shortly after the War, he was sent to Berlin to head the secret Strategic Services Unit.
 He reported in early 1946 on the methods the Soviets were using to control the political parties in the Russian sector of Germany (which became East Germany).

-Sichel continued to work for the Central Intelligence Agency in Berlin, Washington and Hong Kong until 1960, when he left, saying "I left because the CIA did things I didn’t like, such as send people into the Ukraine to work in fabricated resistance groups.
+Sichel continued to work for the Central Intelligence Agency in Berlin, Washington and Hong Kong until 1960, when he left, saying "I left because the CIA did things I didn't like, such as send people into the Ukraine to work in fabricated resistance groups.
 They were potentially being sent to their deaths.
 I made a huge fuss."